grafana/k6/release notes/upcoming.md

 ## Breaking changes
-* Metrics name are now restricted to any Unicode letter or number, spaces, dots, underscores and hyphens.
+* Metric names are now restricted to only allow Unicode letters or numbers, spaces, dots, underscores, and hyphens.
 They also need to be between 1 and 128 characters.
 Previously practically anything was a valid metric name.